bobanetwork/boba_legacy/faq.md

 Yes, its possible on Boba as well.
 You could submit transactions [directly on L1 by calling 'enqueue()'](https://github.com/bobanetwork/boba/blob/develop/packages/contracts/contracts/L1/rollup/CanonicalTransactionChain.sol#L207) on the Canonical Transaction Chain (CTC).
 The sequencer is forced to include your transaction on L2, but you would still need it to be up and running.

-## On Optimism commitments are regularly published (approximately once or twice per hour), to a smart contract on Ethereum called the StateCommitmentChain.
+## On Optimism, commitments are regularly published (approximately once or twice per hour), to a smart contract on Ethereum called the StateCommitmentChain.
 Is the publishing frequency same for Boba?

 Yes, state commitments are published on L1 [approximately every hour](https://etherscan.io/address/0xdE7355C971A5B733fe2133753Abd7e5441d441Ec).
 This applies to under-sized batches as well, which are published after waiting an interval.